 Testimonials should be genuine and not contain any statement or visual presentation likely to mislead nor should they be used in a manner having that effect.
-Testimonials which are obsolete or otherwise no longer applicable should not be used.

-Advertisements should not contain any references to any person, firm or institution without due permission, nor should a picture of any identifiable person be used in advertising without due permission.
+Communication materials should not contain any references to any person, firm or institution without due written permission, nor should a picture of any identifiable person be used in materials without due written permission.